The Appleseed Cast: Low Level Owl and Lost Songs

-After the Mare Vitalis tours, The Appleseed Cast once again entered the studio in late 2000 to begin work on its most ambitious project to date.
+After completing the Mare Vitalis tours, The Appleseed Cast returned to the studio in late 2000 to work on what would become their most ambitious project.
 Eager to fulfill their five-record deal with Deep Elm, the band embarked on a double LP, with Ed Rose once again recording.
-Low Level Owl Volume One was released on August 21, 2001, with Volume Two following on October 23.
+Low Level Owl Volume One was released on August 21, 2001, followed by Volume Two on October 23, 2001.

 The tracks were woven together into a seamless album-length soundscape with a noticeable post-rock influence.
 The complex vocal arrangements and enigmatic lyrics were buried in the mix underneath simple, repeated guitar riffs, keyboards, found sounds and Baruth's intricate drum patterns.
 The non-instrumental pieces containing were connected by ambient-influenced instrumentals.
 Both Low Level Owl albums were a progression from the more song-oriented Mare Vitalis and a complete shock, the previously disparaging Pitchforkmedia website gave the albums a glowing review.
 Some critics were put off by the intentionally repetitive nature of the guitar playing and the ambient instrumental interludes.

 The band followed Low Level Owl with the release of Lost Songs the following year.
 The album was a collection of previously unfinished songs recorded shortly after the release of The End of the Ring Wars.
 In 2002 vocals and overdubs were added and issued as The Appleseed Cast's final release on the Deep Elm label.

 Two Conversations

 The Appleseed Cast signed with the New York-based indie label Tiger Style Records in 2003 and released Two Conversations shortly afterward.
 Touring keyboardist Jordan Geiger was officially credited as a band member on the album.
 Two Conversations was met with mixed reviews.

 Some viewed the album with dismay, regarding the more conventional song structures, the less diverse sonic palette and the personal, relationship-driven lyrics as a blatant retreat after the no-holds-barred experimentation, depth and complexity of Low Level Owl.
 However, others saw the album as an assured combination of the driving emo-rock of their early work subtly embellished with elements of Low Level Owls sound.

 During the recording of the album and the subsequent tour, tensions mounted once again.
 Rumors began to surface in the spring of 2004 that drummer Baruth was no longer a part of the group and were confirmed on the band's website later that year.

 Following the confirmation, the band went on hiatus.
-Crisci began working with his folk-influenced side-project Old Canes and Geiger returned to his band Minus Story.
-In the meantime Tiger Style faced financial difficulties and dropped their entire roster, including The Appleseed Cast after just one album.
+Crisci began working with his folk-influenced side project Old Canes and Geiger returned to his band Minus Story.
+In the meantime Tiger Style Records faced financial difficulties and dropped their entire roster, including The Appleseed Cast after just one album.